© Crown copyright 2018

 - completed form(s) DI where required and a certificate copy of any lease if revealed in panel 4 of the form.
 Practice guide 15: overriding interests and their disclosure contains information about what should be disclosed

 - the land transaction return certificate, if appropriate

-- the application should be marked for the attention of the contact name (which will be provided by the Bulk Application Contact for large scale application) at the relevant HM Land Registry office
+- the application should be marked for the attention of the contact name (which will be provided by the Bulk Application Team for large-scale application) at the relevant HM Land Registry office

 Note 1: Applicants will appreciate that these types of applications can be very complex matters to register.
 Please do everything possible to ensure that applications are complete in every detail and are free of obvious clerical errors.

-Note 2: Where the large scale application is set up by the Bulk Application Contact, and specific instructions issued, you will be informed as to what supporting documentation is to be lodged with your application as certain aspects will be covered in the initial stages prior to lodgement.
+Note 2: Where the large-scale application is set up by the Bulk Application Team, and specific instructions issued, you will be informed as to what supporting documentation is to be lodged with your application as certain aspects will be covered in the initial stages prior to lodgement.
 This will reduce the amount of information that will be required by the processing office and reduce the incidence of additional requisitions.

-For its part, HM Land Registry will do everything possible to complete these applications with the minimum of delay.
-However, HM Land Registry may reject applications on receipt if they are lodged in an unacceptable condition, or cancel applications if requisitions are not complied with.
+We will do everything possible to complete these applications with the minimum of delay.
+However, we may reject applications on receipt if they are lodged in an unacceptable condition, or cancel applications if requisitions are not complied with.